Skip to main content

 4.1 Bi-Directional Configuration

 Isidore operates in a bi-directional network, with traffic flowing in both directions.
 To satisfy requirements where Isidore is deployed in a unidirectional network configuration.
-This is the typical configuration for Isidore and does not require any special configuration steps.
+This is the default Isidore setup and no additional configuration steps are needed.

 4.2 Uni-Directional Configuration

 Certain high security requirements in a military environment require one-way network communication.
 In such a configuration, Isidore can function as a One-Way Diode device on the RED network side.
-This configuration requires a special configuration RED-side connection, allowing the RED side to only send data without the ability to receive data from the Isidore device.
+The configuration uses a special RED-side setup that allows the RED side to send data but prevents it from receiving data from the Isidore device.

 With this configuration, communication on the RED side will be strictly unidirectional, whereas that on the BLACK side will still be bidirectional, as required by cryptography.